-It is the College's philosophy that academic advisement is essential to the growth and development of each individual student.
+It is the college's philosophy that academic advisement is essential to the growth and development of each individual student.
 Each student will be assigned a faculty advisor who will assist the student with scheduling and academic issues.
-It is the intent of the College to provide the student with personally relevant information and instructional assistance.
+It is the intent of the college to provide the student with personally relevant information and instructional assistance.
+See the Academic Advising webpage and the Academic Success Toolbox for additional information on Advising.